ksoichiro/SimpleAlertDialog-for-Android/README.md

 ```

 Don't forget to set the request code.
-If you handle multiple dialogs in an `Actvity` or `Fragment`, those dialogs call the same event handlers, so the request code is necessery to distinguish them.
+If you handle multiple dialogs in an `Activity` or `Fragment`, those dialogs call the same event handlers, so the request code is necessary to distinguish them.

 ### Neutral button